 Hard tissues of the musculoskeletal system will be discussed further under the headings – bones, cartilages, and joints.

-Bones are made up of a superficial layer, compact bone, and deep to this layer is a layer of spongy bone, except where the latter is replaced by a medullary (marrow) cavity.
+Bones are made up of a superficial layer, compact bone, and a deeper layer of spongy bone, except where the latter is replaced by a medullary (marrow) cavity.
 Within this cavity in the adult bone, and between the spicules of spongy bones, blood cells are formed.

 A typical bone (especially long bones) has a head, neck and body or shaft.
 It also possesses some markings and formations that gives passage and attachments to soft tissues like ligaments and tendons.
 Some of those features (markings) include: